JHay0112/JHay0112.github.io/_articles/2025-12-01-stm32-bare-metal.md

 Despite the convenience of manufacturer provided libraries, it has been on my list of projects to program a microcontroller without the convenience of a HAL or IDE for some time.
-This is often known as "bare metal" programming, as their is no intermediate library responsible for setting up memory or manipulating device registers.
+This is often known as "bare metal" programming, as there is no intermediate library responsible for setting up memory or manipulating device registers.
 Theoretically, what I learnt about microcontrollers at university should be more than sufficient to undertake such a project.
 However,